1600 Attawandaron Road, London, ON, N6G 3M6

 President - Lisa Sonnenburg

 Lisa has been studying submerged archaeological landscapes in the Great Lakes since 2004 and has managed to work on projects related to four of the five Great Lakes.
 Her goal in the next five years is to add the last Great Lake (Michigan) to the list.
 She first became interested in submerged landscapes during her undergraduate degree at Lakehead University, when she found out that a stone tool was recovered off the coast of Haida Gwaii.
-This led to her learning about fluctuating global water levels, deglaciation and isostatic rebound and the rest as they say, is history.
+This led to her learning about fluctuating global water levels, deglaciation, and isostatic rebound, and the rest as they say, is history.
 She was fortunate to pursue submerged landscape archaeology research during her graduate degrees at McMaster University, working on the Rideau Canal and Rice Lake.
 She then received a SSHRC Postdoctoral fellowship which enabled her to work with Dr. John O’Shea on submerged caribou hunting structures in Lake Huron.
 She then spent five years at Stantec Consulting as a project archaeologist and research coordinator before joining Parks Canada in 2020.

 Currently, Lisa is the Cultural Resource Management Advisor for Lake Superior National Marine Conservation Area and is also an adjunct professor in the Department of Anthropology at Lakehead University.
-She first fell in love with Lake Superior’s north shore in a past life as a figure skating instructor over 25 years ago and is very happy to be back living and working on this beautiful landscape on the traditional territory of the Anishinaabe people.
+She first fell in love with Lake Superior’s north shore in a past life as a figure skating instructor over 25 years ago, and is very happy to be back living and working on this beautiful landscape on the traditional territory of the Anishinaabe people.

 Past President - Jill Taylor Hollings

-Currently, Jill is an adjunct professor and postdoctoral fellow in the Dept. of Anthropology at Lakehead University, as part of the Six Seasons of the Asiniskaw Ithiniwak SSHRC partnership grant project centred in Manitoba Rocky Cree communities and the University of Winnipeg.
+Currently, Jill is an adjunct professor and postdoctoral fellow in the Department of Anthropology at Lakehead University, as part of the Six Seasons of the Asiniskaw Ithiniwak SSHRC partnership grant project centred in Manitoba Rocky Cree communities and the University of Winnipeg.
 Since moving to NW Ontario in 2001, she has been working for Lakehead in different capacities and has been on the OAS Thunder Bay Chapter executive since 2007.

 Jill is passionate about studying, protecting, and promoting Canada’s heritage.
 Her PhD (University of Alberta, 2017) focused on archaeological research with Lac Seul, Little Grand Rapids, and Pikangikum Anishinaabe communities and Ontario Parks personnel along the Miskweyaabiziibee (Bloodvein River) in Woodland Caribou Provincial Park, which is now part of the Pimachiowin Aki UNESCO World Heritage site.
-She also completed a Masters of Arts at the University of Saskatchewan and Bachelor of Arts Honours at Brandon University in archaeology.
+She also completed a Masters of Arts at the University of Saskatchewan and Bachelor of Arts Honours at Brandon University in Archaeology.
 Her research interests include precontact pottery, Indigenous archaeology, and lithic raw material studies.
 She has over 25 years of academic, CRM, and museum experience in four Canadian provinces and Tasmania.

 When not working, Jill enjoys raising champion Standard Long-haired Dachshunds and replicating traditional crafts such as pottery, textiles, and beading.
 Her other passion is drivable artifacts, as she owns a rare 1969 Acadian 350 SS car.
 She is married to Peter Hollings, who is a geology professor at Lakehead University.
 Jill has a mixed Euro-Canadian and Indigenous background, originally hailing from southern Manitoba.